ROEL2407/human-centered-design-2122/README.md

 Working process after testing:

 After this test I began to get the tab functions working on the J (backwards tab) and K (forwards tab) buttons.
-While testing I noticed the fieldsets I had in my form prevented the user to go further as it isn't a tag which can be focused on using tab or something sortlike.
+While testing myself, I noticed the fieldsets I had in my form prevented the user to go further as it isn't a tag which can be focused on.
 Because of this and endlessly trying to remove fieldsets using js form the form elements list I replaced them with div's.

+After that I added nonsense to my app.
+I went with the overall theme and added a train which will appear on the press of the H key.
+I added the NS logo to it and the colors of NS.

+### Test 3

 ## Installation